Photography Tips for Beginners

 You can also get inspiration from places other than photography by allowing your personal interests to intersect with your photography.
-For example – I am interested in local and state history, so when I was new to photography, I spent a lot of time photographing historic locations here in my home state (Georgia).
+For example – I have an interest in local and state history, so when I was new to photography, I spent a lot of time photographing historic locations here in my home state (Georgia).

-3. Don’t Overspend
+3. Don’t Overspend on Camera Gear

 A common mistake new photographers often make is sinking a lot of money into equipment that they never end up using.
 I’ve done it, my friends have done it, and it’s all very (financially) unfortunate.
 Stick with your camera in the beginning, and then acquire equipment slowly over time once you know exactly what you need and how often you will be using it.

-4. Try Before You Buy
+4. Try Camera Gear Before You Buy

 In the same vein as purchasing equipment, you can also rent photo equipment.
 This is a great way to test the waters on equipment before you invest.
-Aperturent is my favorite rental service.
+Aperturent is my favorite camera rental service.
 Their inventory has everything I need, their prices are perfect, and their staff members are some of the best in the business.
 I wouldn’t rent anywhere else, to be honest!

-5. Study Hard
+5. Study Photography....A Lot

 99.99% of the photographers I know are self-taught.
 They didn’t go to art school, and a large percentage of them didn’t pick up photography until their 30’s and 40’s.
 Some of them have become successful photography business owners, while others are making their mark in the fine art world.
 All of this to say that you can achieve a great deal through self-teaching.
-We are fortunate to have endless resources at our fingertips through places like Pretty Presets, Pretty Forum, Flickr and YouTube, where people will share what they know with you for free!
+We are fortunate to have endless resources at our fingertips through places like Pretty Presets, Pretty Actions, and YouTube, where people will share what they know with you for free!